jnbli/Email-Draft-Duplicator/README.md

 - [X] Update to modern JavaScript syntax.
 - [X] User can duplicate drafts without having to click on an email if this add-on is used on non-mobile versions of Gmail.
 - [X] If there are no drafts available, add-on displays a message instead of the usual UI elements.
-- [X] Refactor cards and event callback functions into separate files.
+- [X] Refactor code into separate files and comment code.
 - [ ] User can duplicate more than one draft at once.
 - [ ] If a draft that is starred is duplicated, the starred status transfers over to the duplicates.